The video experts blog

 There are five key components for setting up pay-per-view for your live sports broadcasts.
 These include internet connection, equipment, encoders, streaming service, and video monetization.

-Each of these components is absolutely essential if pay-per-view video streaming is the route you want to take.
+Each of these components is essential if pay-per-view video streaming is the route you want to take.

 1. Internet Connection